FAQ - Futures & Foresight with AI

 Optional read on AI and Technology

-We will not spend course time reviewing current AI tools for foresight, as these often lock thinking in the present.
-Still, we encourage you to have experimented with AI tools beforehand, and recommend these perspectives on AI’s longer-term implications:
+We will not spend course time going through current AI tools for foresight, as these often lock thinking in the present.
+Still, we encourage you to have experimented with AI tools beforehand, and recommend these perspectives on AI and in particular Generative AI in more long-term implications: